 - Founding Director, Wyss Institute for Biologically Inspired Engineering at Harvard University

-- Ingber has authored 260 publications and 30 patents in areas ranging from tissue engineering, medical microdevices, and nanotechnologies to anti-angiogenic therapeutics and computer software.
+Ingber has authored more than 375 publications and 85 patents in areas ranging from tissue engineering, medical microdevices, and nanotechnologies to anti-angiogenic therapeutics and computer software.